 Wildlife Damage Management

 Dr. Kimball is Project Leader of the NWRC Analytical Chemistry Project (ACP).
-The ACP laboratory, located in Fort Collins, CO, is equipped with state-of-the-art chromatographic and mass spectrometric instrumentation.
+The ACP laboratory, located in Fort Collins, Colorado, is equipped with state-of-the-art chromatographic and mass spectrometric instrumentation.
 The ACP provides method development research and analytical services to NWRC and other customers.